pcad222/PINN-Magnetic-Field-Reconstruction/README.md

 # PINN Magnetic Field Reconstruction

-This repository contains the data and code associated with the manuscript:
+This repository contains the data associated with the manuscript:

 **"Reconstruction of Magnetic Fields with a Physics-Informed Neural Network"**